 This seems to be a controversial topic in France with several viewpoints.

 Batting for Team America...the topic came up with my French language teacher inadvertently.
 Our lesson is structured of mostly conversation and she had asked what I had done the previous weekend.
 I told her about a date that I had gone on.
-To show you how appalled she was, it is important you know that she only speaks French to me during our sessions and never deviates from this rule, as she believes in 100% immersive learning.
+To show you how appalled she was, it is important you know that she only speaks French to me during our sessions and never deviates from this rule.
 When I was telling her about my date her face went lifeless, she stopped the lesson and began to speak to me in English.
 She looked at me and said, “No, that is not the way we do that here.
 A respectful man should pay and whoever is telling you that is not worth your time.
 Maybe in university…yes, you split the bill, but a grown man should never let you pay the check.
 Never.”
 I began to tell her what my female friends had told me about the men wanting us to be empowered and supporting the women’s movement.
 Her response, “That is absolutely false and I am disgusted by these people.
 Any proper French man will not accept your money.
 Period.”
 In speaking to some of my male friends and friend’s significant others, they all agree that the man should pay during the dating (GTKY) period.
 One of my close French male friends here laughed and said, "Well, now with this 'Me Too' movement....
 But seriously, Yes, it is nice when the woman offers, but a proper gentleman should never accept."

 So there you have it, a country divided!